sy2002/QNICE-FPGA/README.md

   QNICE-FPGA GIT repository.

-* Compile the assembler and the ROM generator by entering `cc assembler/qasm.c -o assembler/qasm` and then
-  `cc assembler/qasm2rom.c -o assembler/qasm2rom -std=c99`
-  on the command line from the root folder of the GIT repository.
+* Compile the assembler and the ROM generator by entering `gcc assembler/qasm.c -o assembler/qasm` and then `gcc assembler/qasm2rom.c -o assembler/qasm2rom -std=c99` on the command line from the root folder of the GIT repository.

 * Compile the mandelbrot demo by entering